devicetree-org/devicetree-specification/source/device-bindings.rst

 ===============

-This chapter contains requirements, known as bindings, for how specific types and classes of devices are represented in the device tree.
+This chapter contains requirements, known as bindings, for how specific types and classes of devices are represented in the devicetree.
 The compatible property of a device node describes the specific binding (or bindings) to which the node complies.